gjhenrique/rpi_stuff/README.md

 ## Roadmap
 - [ ] molecule-libvirt to test ARM "computers" with qemu/KVM.
 Graviton 2 in AWS doesn't support nested virtualization.
 So, emulating from x86 to ARM is unfeasible.
-We need wait for the newer Graviton 3 or use the expensive aws metal arm.
+We need to wait for the newer Graviton 3 or use the expensive AWS bare metal ARM-based instances.
 Another alternative is to use a raspberry pi 4B to test it.
 Open to ideas on this one.
 - [ ] pihole
 - [ ] Backup settings and documents to cloud with rclone